 Like every phone, the GSM module on your Arduino MKR GSM 1400 can recognize DTMF tones.
 These are the tones that you can hear whenever you press a key on your phone's keyboard during a call.
-This means that, using this feature, you can interact with your board over a phone call.
+How It Works

 The setup to use this code is very simple.
 You just have to: